risc0/risc0/website/docs/proof-system/what_is_a_trace.md

 `RISC Zero's computational receipts use cutting-edge technology to audit an execution trace while preserving computational privacy.`

-_The core of a RISC Zero receipt is a [zk-STARK](../reference-docs/about-starks.md); for a more technical description of how we turn an execution trace into a zk-STARK, see the [proof system sequence diagram](proof-system-sequence-diagram.md) and our [STARK by Hand](stark-by-hand.md) explainer._
+_The core of a RISC Zero receipt is a [zk-STARK]; for a more technical description of how we turn an execution trace into a zk-STARK, see the [proof system sequence diagram] and our [STARK by Hand] explainer._

+[zk-STARK]: ../reference-docs/about-starks.md
+[proof system sequence diagram]: proof-system-sequence-diagram.md
+[STARK by Hand]: stark-by-hand.md